Time-dependent Darboux transformation and supersymmetric hierarchy of Fokker-Planck equations: FPEs with time-independent drifts

 \subsection{Forward hierarchy}

 For FPE with time-independent drift, one can treat it as a special case of the FPE with time-dependent drift discussed previously.

 Let us consider the case, namely, the prepotential $W_0(x,t)$ is separable into a sum of a space-dependent and a time-dependent part, i.e., $W_0(x, t)=W_0(x) + W_0(t)$.
-Such prepotential corresponds to the FPE discussed in previous sections, as the drift coefficient $D^{(1)}(x,t)=- 2W_0^\prime (x, t)=-2 W_0^\prime (x)$ is independent of time.
+Such prepotential determines a FPE with stationary drift, as the drift coefficient $D^{(1)}(x,t)=- 2W_0^\prime (x, t)=-2 W_0^\prime (x)$ is independent of time.
 The time-dependent part $W_0(t)$ indicates the arbitrariness in defining a time-independent drift using the prepotential, much like the arbitrariness in defining a mechanical force by the potential.
 We shall fix $W_0(t)$ by hand for the initial FPE, e.g., $W_0(t)=0$, and determine that of the partner system by solving (\ref{R2}).

 In this case, the prepotential ${\widetilde W}_0 (x, t)=W_0(x) - W_0(t)$ solves Eq.\,(\ref{R1}), i.e., $e^{-{\widetilde W}_0 (x, t)}$ is a solution of (\ref{S-like-1}) with $W=W_0 (x,t)$.
 To solve (\ref{R2}), we assume also that $W_1 (x,t)$ is separable, $W_1 (x,t)= W_1 (x) + W_1 (t)$.
 Then (\ref{R2}) gives \bea &&W_0^\prime (x)^2 + W_0^{\prime\prime}(x) - {\dot W}_0(t)\n\\ &=&W_1^\prime (x)^2 - W_1^{\prime\prime}(x) - {\dot W}_1(t). \eea